wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2025-01-13-cheaper-ai-is-not-greener-ai.md

 Assuming that, because of their size, Google or OpenAI will always get the lowest prices, the price they  pay for their electricity is less than 6 cents [[6]](#6).

-## Energy consumption of a GPT-3 style model
+## Energy consumption of a GPT-3 style large language model

 As I have discussed in detail in my article on the emissions of AI-augmented search [[7]](#7), the best estimate for the electricity consumption per query for GPT-3 and BLOOM is 0.003 kWh per query.
-This is to generate the AI summary for a search query so we will conservatively assume that the model is used to generate a 100-word summary.
+The queries in that article are based on short prompts, similar to tradition search queries.
+They are used to generate the AI summary for a search query.
+We will conservatively assume that the model is used to generate a 100-word summary.
 This is very conservative: the average query response length is actually only 30 words [[8]](#8).
+"Conservative" means we are likely to underestimate the energy consumption per word or token.
 At 6 cents per kWh, the electricity cost for such a query would be 0.018 cents per query, i.e. $0.00018; if we had assumed fewer generated tokens, it would be less.

 ## What makes up the cost of a query?

 There are three main components to the cost of running a query:

-- the cost of building the infrastructure,
+- the cost of the buying servers,
-- the cost of the servers and
+- the cost of building the data centre and
-- the operation cost.
+- the running cost of the data centre.

 The latter is dominated by the electricity cost (maintenance and water usage are lower contributors).
 Training an deploying a new model does not require a complete new data centre to be built, nor does it require replacing all the servers.
 But as the new models typically require more compute resources than the previous generation, it requires buying additional servers.

 The upshot is that the energy cost is not dominant.
-This is because building data centres and buying GPUs is very expensive.
+This is because building data centres and buying GPU servers is very expensive.

-### Hardware cost
+### The cost of the buying servers

-For example, a DGX-A100 server with eight A100 GPUs [[9]](#9) would cost $240k.
+For example, a Nvidia DGX-A100 server with eight A100 GPUs [[9]](#9) would cost $240k.
 (As I sanity check, in Feb 2023, SemiAnalysis [[10]](#10) quoted $195k for an 8× A100 server.)
 Running it for a year would cost about $2,400 (using a power consumption of 4550 W as reported by Nvidia [[11]](#11)).
 So, for the running cost to exceed the fixed cost, the GPU server would need to run for a hundred years.
 But the servers will likely be replaced by the next generation GPU, which will arrive after two years, or at best after 5 years, so the hardware cost makes up the majority of the price.

-### Data centre infrastructure cost
+### The cost of building the data centre

 Although hyperscale data centres are also very expensive to build, the data centre infrastructure cost is a smaller contribution to the overall cost because the data centre will last longer, with an expected life of 15 to 20 years [[12]](#12).
 The cost for a 60MW data centre that could accommodate 10,000 of the above servers is between $420 and $770M for construction [[13]](#13); but those 10,000 GPUs would cost $2.4 billion.

-### Inference cost contributions
+### The running cost of the data centre

+The running cost of the data centre is dominate by the cost of the electricity for running the servers, network and cooling.
+In a modern data centre, the contribution of the network and cooling is small, certainly less that 10%.

-If we assume a conservative model where we replace the servers only after 5 years, we take the average cost of $595M for construction and a 20-year lifespan and start at 1/4 capacity, and add 1/4 every 5 years for 20 years, we'd have $120M/year for the servers, $30M/year for the infrastructure and $15M/year for the electricity, or about 9% of the total cost.
+So let's consider a 60MW data centre that can host 10,000 servers.
+As discussed above, running a single server for a year costs $2,400.
+We assume a conservative model where we replace the servers only after 5 years (usually they are replaced after 3 years), we take the average cost of $595M for construction and a 20-year lifespan.
+The data centre will not operate at full capacity from the start, so we assume that we start at 1/4 capacity (2,500 servers), and add 1/4 every 5 years for 20 years.
+With those assumptions we'd have $120M/year for the capex contribution of the servers, $30M/year for the capex contribution of the infrastructure and $15M/year for the electricity, or about 9% of the total cost.

 - This assumes that server and electricity costs costs don't change much over that period.
 - It is likely that each newer generation is about twice as energy efficient.
 If we would take that into account, the electricity would only be $2.4M/year, or less than 2% of the cost average over 15 years.